binsync/binsync/README.md

 ## Installing

-First install [Binsync Core](#binsync-core), then install the plugin associate to your decompiler of choice
+First install [Binsync Core](#binsync-core); then install the plugin associated to your decompiler of choice.

 ### Binsync Core